Silphium trifoliatum

-This species is considered to be a variety of Silphium asteriscus by some authors.
 It can be distinguished by its smooth stems and leaves that are often in whorls of three.
 In contrast, S. asteriscus has scabrous to hispid stems and leaves, which are opposite or alternate.
-In addition, S. trifoliatum has eglandular pales (the bracts in the flower heads), while the pales of S. asteriscus are often glandular.
+In addition, S. astericus has eglandular pales (the bracts in the flower heads), while the pales of S. asteriscus are often glandular.
 There remains much disagreement about the best taxonomic treatment of the S. asteriscus complex.